wesleygrimes/technical-writers-summit/README.md

 **8:00 - 8:15** - Q&A Time

 **8:15 - 9:00** - Networking, a time to connect with other writers

+## About The Summit

+This will be a round-table group discussion, wherein we cover practical topics such as writing workflows, tools we use, article topic choices, distribution platforms, learning to handle online critiques in a constructive way, best practices for code examples, quality over quantity, and overcoming challenges for under-represented groups.

 ## Get Involved